 An interactive learning game, Care Consequences, supplements the core content to stimulate knowledge integration.
 This game presents a common clinical scenario faced by a game character.
 To earn information regarding their game character’s situation, players engage in fun trivia questions that reinforce the learning objectives.
 Players must then make a clinical treatment decision.
 The game character experiences biopsychosocial status changes based on the player’s treatment decision.
 As players proceed through multiple game levels, they earn points based on the total biopsychosocial state of their game patient, and based on their success in answering the trivia questions.
 National high scores are openly posted as a player reward.

-A clinical presentation trifold pocket guide supports application of the bio-psychosocial model during clinical care, and a milestone-based clinical evaluation tool supports faculty in providing feedback on directly observed clinical skills.
+A clinical presentation trifold pocket guide supports application of the bio-psychosocial model during clinical care.

 Supplementary Content: Links and Resources

 Selected resource links round out the curricular package.

 This content supports graduate medical education institutions in their efforts to advance one of the 6 ACGME Clinical Learning Environment Review focus areas: health care quality, including reduction in health care disparities.
 A compiled list of module learning objectives is provided.
 Relevant ACGME milestones are listed on the Milestones page.

 Practical Implementation Suggestions